qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 * Mode
 * None

-If you choose 'Internal (if possible)' from the :guilabel:`Overview format` menu QGIS tries to build pyramids internally.
-You can also choose 'External' and 'External (Erdas Imagine)'.
+If you choose 'Internal (if possible)' from the :guilabel:`Overview format` menu
+|qg| tries to build pyramids internally.
+You can also choose 'External' and
+'External (Erdas Imagine)'.

 Please note that building pyramids may alter the original data file and once